GTNewHorizons/GTNH-Dev-Doc/vision of the modpack/breakdown/power options/!!General Vision for Power.md

 ## Power Metrics

-Precise power metrics to compare various power sources are difficult.
+Precise power metrics to compare various power sources are difficult but not impossible.
 Broadly speaking the most important number to compare power options at a given tier is the quotient of the effective power divided by the cost of the setup.
 The effective power of a setup is usually easy to compute as the output eu/t subtracted by the eu/t needed to run the setup.
 The cost of the setup however is much harder to quantify, it consists mainly of the amount of machines and their individual cost.

 ## Beyond power metrics: Rewarding Complexity and Challenge